 I walked a dirt path at sunrise.
 Either side of me the gargantuan trunks of the tallest trees on earth rose so high I couldn’t see their tops.

-The pillar trunks of the trees stood silent and still in the... read the full article
+The pillar trunks of the trees stood silent and still... read the full article

 On trawling through the news headlines this morning one in particular struck me.
 The Mountaineering Council of Scotland has penned a letter to the Scottish environment minister expressing concerns that “Scotland’s dramatic open views and vistas could be threatened... read the full article